4teaspoonFresh Lemon Juicearound ½ to 1 large lemon

 In a separate bowl, whisk together the vanilla, avocado oil, lemon juice, lemon zest, and room temperature eggs.

 Pour the wet ingredients into the dry and mix well.
-Batter will be fairly thick.
-Pour or scoop the batter evenly into the greased bundt pan.
+The Batter will be fairly thick.
+For a bundt cake: Pour or scoop the batter evenly into the greased bundt pan.
 Please don't substitute a cake pan, as it will not work!
-Bake for 25 to 30 minutes or until toothpick inserted comes out clean.
+Bake for 25 to 30 minutes or until a toothpick inserted comes out clean.
 Rotate after 20 minutes to ensure even baking.
 Try not to over bake, which can dry out your cake.
 If the top starts to brown too quickly, loosely cover it with foil.
 For muffins: Fill each cup just over half full, and bake 18 to 22 minutes.

-Invert pan over a wire rack and cool completely.
+For cake: Invert pan over a wire rack and cool completely.
 Once cooled, invert onto serving dish or cake plate.
 For muffins: Allow to cool in the pan for 5 minutes, then transfer to a cooling rack to cool completely.

 Whisk together the powdered sweetener, lemon juice, and lemon zest.
-Add filtered water, one tablespoon at a time, as needed to thin and drizzle over the cake just before serving.
+Add filtered water, one tablespoon at a time, as needed to thin.
+Drizzle over the cake or muffins just before serving.